GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/faultMechanics/sneddon/Example.rst

 These tasks are triggered using the ``Event`` manager with a ``PeriodicEvent`` defined for these recurring tasks.
-GEOSX writes output files named after the string defined in the ``filename`` keyword and formatted as HDF5 files.
+GEOS writes output files named after the string defined in the ``filename`` keyword and formatted as HDF5 files.
 The ``TimeHistory`` file contains the collected time history information from each specified time history collector.
 This information includes datasets for the simulation time, element center defined in the local coordinate system, and the time history information.
 A Python script is used to read and plot any specified subset of the time history data for verification and visualization.

 ---------------------------------
-Running GEOSX
+Running GEOS
 ---------------------------------

 To run these three cases, use the following commands: